-- 1. What we (don't) want to do when writing particlebased simulation codes.
+- 1. What we want to do when writing particle-based simulation codes.

 - 2. What should be done?

 - 3. Design of FDPS

-- 4. Current status and future plan
+- 4. Performance

+- 5. Performance on Sunway TaihuLight

 What we want to do

 - We want to try large simulations. - Computers (or the network of computers...) are fast enough to handle hundreds of millions of particles, for many problems. - In many fields, largest simulations still employ 1M or less particles....